prashant-kikani/prashant-kikani.github.io/_posts/2021-11-21-inflation.markdown

 description: "Inflation has become a serious problem because of massive money printing by the federal bank."
 ---

 Inflation is a hot topic nowadays.
-Layman definition of inflation can be, “too much money chasing too few goods”.
+Layman definition of inflation can be, “too much <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> chasing too few goods”.
 When almost everyone has more money than before, then money slightly loses its value and prices of goods go up.
 That's inflation.

 Inflation reached an all-time high of 31 years at 6.2% in October 2021(update: inflation in November 2021 was at 6.8%).
 Federal Reserve System i.e. federal bank of US has created(i.e. printed) almost 40% of all the circulating money in the <a href="https://prashantkikani.com/blog/economy-and-finance" target="_blank">economy</a>.
 That's huge.